fosterrath-mila/ift6759/faq.md

 ## How many hours should I expect to work outside of the class hours?<a name="q_hour"></a>

-A: If you master [the prerequisites of the course](https://github.com/mila-udem/ift6759/blob/master/agenda.md#first_week), then 12 hours should be enough.
+A: If you master [the prerequisites of the course] provided during the first week of the course, then 12 hours should be enough.